What Does GI Stand For? A Deep Dive into the World of Glycemic Index

 - Athletic Performance: Athletes can use the GI to optimize their carbohydrate intake before, during, and after exercise to maximize performance and recovery.
 High GI foods can be beneficial for replenishing glycogen stores after intense workouts.

 - Heart Health: Studies have suggested a potential link between a diet rich in low GI foods and a reduced risk of heart disease.
-However, more research is needed to establish a definitive causal relationship.
+That said, more research is needed to establish a definitive causal relationship.

 The Glycemic Load (GL): A More Comprehensive Measure